e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ## 14. The build pipeline

-The build consumes a root component instance and produces the runnable artifact: resolved wires, typed slot table, evaluation schedule, absolute rate divisors, flat state layout, root slots. §13 states what is declared and what must hold;
+The build consumes a root component instance and produces the runnable artifact: resolved wires, typed signal table, evaluation schedule, absolute rate divisors, flat state layout, root slots. §13 states what is declared and what must hold;
 this section states *when* each fact is checked, against what, and with which failure.
 The §13.4 walkthroughs plus §8's error rules are its acceptance tests.